vasconceloscezar/in8_shop_api/readme.md

 We are using `jsonwebtoken` to generate an `jwt` token to future access on our application and and `bcrypt` to encrypt the password on the database.

+### Purchase products

+To purchase items, users need to have an account and be logged in, and pass the `accessToken` via headers on the `/purchase` route.

 > ## Project Dependencies <a name="project-dependencies"></a>